I can see you’re really upset about this. I honestly think you ought to sit down calmly, take a stress pill, and think things over.

-When it comes to soirées, politics is a bit like a pregnant belly.
+Politics at parties can be a bit like a pregnant belly.
 Should you touch it?
-While the old rule was to never talk about politics or religion at a party, our latest Party Poll has found that 52% of adults nationwide think it’s perfectly okay to talk politics while socializing.
+While the old rule was to never talk about politics or religion at a party, our latest Party Poll reveals that 52% of adults nationwide think it’s perfectly okay to talk politics while socializing.
 Even if you aren’t part of the oral majority, you’ll want to grab a Berry Cordial and be prepared…especially now.
-Following are 10 tips from Diane Gottsman, a national etiquette expert, author of Pearls of Polish, and the founder of The Protocol School of Texas, for keeping your political tête-à-têtes at parties as polite as possible.
+Following are 10 tips from Diane Gottsman, a national etiquette expert, for keeping your political tête-à-têtes at parties as polite as possible.

 1. Test the waters.
 Don’t assume that everyone wants to talk politics and, even if they do, don’t monopolize the conversation with politics.

 2. Educate yourself on the issues.
-It’s important to be at least somewhat familiar with each candidate’s platform to enable a knowledgeable discussion.
+It’s important to be at least somewhat familiar with the issues in the news so you can engage in a knowledgeable discussion.
 Being well-informed is always best.

 3. Ask questions.
 Even if you disagree with others’ comments, show interest and respect by asking pertinent questions.
 You may be surprised to learn something new.